-I’m passionate about our social environments and our fragile relationship to it, as well as with each other as members of our societies.
+I’m passionate about the social environments we create, and our fragile relationship to it, as well as with each other.
 My first documentary “The Sea In Me” was a journey into how the residents of a small fishing town were forced to deal with environmental challenges, urban planning issues, social inequality and economic disparity.
 These themes keep popping up in my scripted films as well, and hold center stage, both in my personal convictions as well as in my private life.

 Coming from migrant parents, I’ve dealt with my fair share of cultural, social and economic challenges.
 Which is why I’ve supported (and continue to support) projects dealing with themes such as social inclusion, sustainability, regeneration and citizen initiatives.